AwishkaPiyumal/GreenSpace/README.md

 # GreenSpace
 GreenSpace is an e-commerce platform for home and garden products, offering a curated selection from a single trusted seller.
 Built with a focus on user experience, secure payments, and efficient order management.
-Key features: 🛒 Product catalog 🔐 User authentication 💳 Secure checkout 📦 Order tracking 📊 Admin dashboard